Why Capernaum was Our Favorite City to Visit in Israel

 How is ancient Capernaum in tact and abandoned while Jerusalem is completely built up?

 History can be a mysterious thing, but I believe God did this on purpose.
-Here was a place where we could get a glimpse into history, much more so than you could do in Jerusalem because Jerusalem is heavily populated and has been conquered so many times.
+Here is a place where we get a glimpse into history, much more so than you can do in Jerusalem.
+Jerusalem is heavily populated and has been conquered so many times.

 Capernaum is shockingly well preserved.
 In fact, even the little house they believe was Peter’s had “Peter’s house” written in the walls, which they found when they dug it up.